Is he gone forever? Will he ever come back to me? Have I done something wrong?

 According to popular psychology, men and women tend to solve problems differently.
 While most women cope with a difficult situation by discussing it with their friends or partners, men prefer to deal with things internally.

-Maybe he just has a lot on his plate, and he is not ready to be vocal about what’s bothering him.
+Maybe he just has a lot on his plate and is not ready to be vocal about what’s bothering him.
 It’s not that he doesn’t care.
 He probably doesn’t want you to see him scared or worried.

 He thinks you are no longer the woman he fell in love with